VladPyatov/ML1/README.md

 4. Go through the different options for the metric parameter p over the grid from 1 to 10 in such a way that 200 options are tested in total.
 5. At what p the quality of cross-validation was optimal?

+# Task 2_3:
+1. Download the training and test samples from perceptron-train.csv and perceptron-test.csv files.
+2. Train perceptron with standard parameters.
+3. Calculate the accuracy of the resulting classifier in the test sample.
+4. Normalize training and test samples.
+5. Train perceptron on a new sample.
+6. Calculate the accuracy of the resulting classifier in the (std) test sample.
+7. Find the difference between the accuracy in the test sample after normalization and the accuracy before it.